jameswquinn/Vite-Preact-Template/Vite Preact Template - Build and Setup Documentation.md

-# Vite Preact Template - Build and Setup Documentation
+# Vite Preact Template - Build and Setup Documentation (Part 1)

-This document contains all the necessary files and configurations for the Vite Preact Template.
-You can copy and paste these files directly into your GitHub repository.
+This document contains the first part of the necessary files and configurations for the Vite Preact Template.

 ## File Structure